jantuitman/gosdl-tutorial/README.md

 ## List of examples

 ### Working

+  All examples require Verdana.ttf to be in /Library/Fonts.
+This is true on the Mac, but will not always be the case.

   - Example1 - window with eventloop, prints some info about received events.
+  - Example2 - Button, ContainerView, combining views into multiple views
   - Example3 - print texts.
-For now: "Hello world!", requires Verdana.ttf to be in /Library/Fonts
+For now: "Hello world!",
-  - Example4 - a text box. (currently work in progress)
+  - Example4 - a text box.

-### Planned
+### Planned/TODO.

-  - Example2 - hardware accellerated clipping and combining views
+  - hardware accellerated views

-### Unplanned

-More to come soon.
+  - further library separation like was done in example2, more generic methods.
+  - scrollview that lazily draws content
+  - image view
+  - label view with possibility of multiple line text.
+  - load font from right location.
+  - container that does some automatic layout.